Some hospitals in crisis as US nears high for COVID-19 cases

 “We’ve essentially shut down an entire floor of our hospital.
 We’ve had to double rooms.
 We’ve bought more hospital beds,” said Dr. Robert Scoggins, a pulmonologist at the Kootenai Health hospital in Coeur d’Alene.
 “Our hospital is not built for a pandemic.”

+In the southern Idaho city of Twin Falls, St. Luke’s Magic Valley Medical Center said it would no longer accept children because it is overwhelmed with coronavirus patients.
+Except for newborns, all under age 18 will be sent 128 miles (206 kilometers) away in Boise.

-Among those joining Scoggins at a meeting of northern Idaho’s Panhandle Health District was board member Walk Kirby.
+Among those in northern Idaho joining Scoggins at a meeting of Idaho’s Panhandle Health District was board member Walk Kirby.

 “People are dying, they’re going to keep dying and catching this stuff,” Kirby said.
 “How many people won’t wear a mask?
 The same people that won’t get vaccinated for it.”